zhiayang/mkvtaginator/README.md

 `--output-folder <FOLDER_PATH>`; for any given input file, the output path must not coincide with the path of the input &mdash; since that would just overwrite it.

+To rename the output file into so-called "canonical" form, use `--rename`.
+This will rename TV shows into the form `SERIES_NAME S01E01 - EPISODE_TITLE.mkv` (the episode title is omitted if none exists), and movies into the form `TITLE (YEAR).mkv`.
+The extension will always be `mkv`.

 ### Cover art detection